Skip to main content

 Q: Is it lawful to pay employees in lieu of holidays?

-A: No. You can't do anything that discourages employees from taking their full leave entitlement, including paying them for any unused leave.
+A: As an employer, you can't do anything that discourages employees from taking their full leave entitlement while they're employed with you.
+This includes paying them instead of letting them take their holiday.

-The only exception to this is when an employee leaves the company — you should pay for any remaining holiday entitlement they've accrued and not taken.
+The only exception to this is when an employee leaves the company, when you pay them for any remaining holiday entitlement they've accrued and not taken.

 Q: Can leave be carried over into the next leave year?